gzt5142/gzt5142/GitFlow.md

   checkout OO1-customconfig
   commit id: "ready to work" type: HIGHLIGHT
 ```
+In this example, `gt` (my initials), `001` (a pretend issue number), and `customconfig` help a reader know who and what the branch
+is for without having to dig through the issue object.

-This is often called a 'feature branch': a branch of `dev` intended to capture all of the changes necessary to implement a specific feature.
+The branch just created is often called a 'feature branch': a branch of `dev` intended to capture all of the changes necessary
+to implement a specific feature.

 ### Do the work
 This is an iterative loop where you edit files, add them to git, commit those changes.